Philippians 4:4-23 • Live Joyfully Without Worry

 Give it to God

 Paul doesn’t just say, “Stop worrying.”
-That never works?
+That never works!
 He gives an action to take whenever we are worried or anxious: give it to God in prayer.
 All of it!

+Thank Him for acting on your behalf.
 Tell your loving God all about everything that is making you anxious.
 He can take it.
 These four truths will help you give it to Him:

 • He loves you.